gitGNU/gnu_kenozooid/doc/hacking/us.rst

 Backup Reprocess
 ^^^^^^^^^^^^^^^^
-The Kenozooid dive computer drivers can be buggy or not recognize all dive computer's functionality, therefore there is a need to reprocess dive computer original data by the diver.
+The Kenozooid dive computer drivers can be buggy or not recognize all dive computer's functionality, therefore there is a need to extract dive profiles and dive computer configuration once again.

 Simulation
 ^^^^^^^^^^